jackien1/personalBlog/source/_posts/oldContemporaryThoughts.md

 ---
-title: "A World of Men, Count woMEn TOO"
+title: "In a World of Men, Count woMEn TOO"
 date: 2018-01-18
 category: "english"
 ---